How Can I Force Transfer of Car Given to Me in My Mother’s Will?

 Response:

 I feel like I don’t have the whole story here.
 It sounds like your mother has passed away and your aunt is the personal representative of her estate.
 If that is the case, then your aunt must follow the directive in the will, assuming the car is in fact in your mom’s name.
 Of course, you may get the loan along with the car.
-If your mother’s other debts exceed the value of the car, it may be necessary to sell the car to satisfy them.
+You say that the loan was supposed to have been paid off, but it’s not clear whether this was stated in your mother’s will or, even if it was, whether your mother’s estate has sufficient funds to make the payment.
+Further, if your mother’s other debts exceed the value of the car, it may be necessary to sell the car to satisfy them.
 You can’t get away with not paying your debts by giving your property away to others, whether during life or upon death.
 A third possibility is that the will referred to a different vehicle, not the one your mother owned upon her death.

 Related Articles: